 Learning how to deadlift can be a game changer in strength, weight loss, muscle mass, and injury prevention.
-Learn the main reasons why you should do deadlifts and then find a variation that works for you.
+In fact, deadlifts are totally worth it.
+Learn the main reasons why you should do deadlifts and how to find a variation that works for you.

 For many people (specifically women) "deadlift' is a big scary word.
 Images of jacked guys pulling hundreds of pounds of weight off the floor are conjured and fear sets in.

-However, as a Certified Strength & Conditioning Specialist deadlifts are just another way of working the posterior chain- a crucial group of muscles.
+However, as a Certified Strength & Conditioning Specialist deadlifts are just another way of working the posterior chain- a crucial group of muscles that help improve posture and reduce niggling back pain.

 How Did The Deadlift Get Its Name?